Where Did Pickleball Originate?

 Pickleballs are unique and distinctive from other types of balls used in various racquet sports.
 They are made of a durable plastic material, with small holes covering the surface.
 These holes reduce wind resistance and create a unique flight pattern when struck, adding an extra element of excitement to the game.
 Pickleballs are available in various colors, which can help differentiate between indoor and outdoor play.

-You may also like: Best Pickleball Rackets
+You may also like: What 3 Sports Is Pickleball Most Similar To?

 Pickleball Court Dimensions